sunlaud/firetabs/README.md

 * Tab url is shown as additional hint (in case document title is empty or/and not very informative)

 ##Install

-Firetabs is very young and hosted only here for now, it cannot be found at addons.mozilla.org.
+Firetabs is very young and hosted only at <a href="http://code.google.com/p/firetabs-extension/downloads/list">Google Code</a> for now, it cannot be found at addons.mozilla.org.
+As such, no ability to magically auto-install by one click :(

-You can install extension manually using this link: [download page]
+You have to install extension manually:

-Or install from .xpi file (previously downloaded from link above or obtained by other means):
+1. download .xpi file from Downloads section

-1. Open Firefox Extension Manager: Tools --> Addons
+2. Open Firefox Extension Manager: Tools --> Addons
-2. Click drop-down box in top right corner (near search field) and select "Install addon from file"
+3. Click drop-down box in top right corner (near search field) and select "Install addon from file"
-3. Point to .xpi file and follow instructions.
+4. Point to .xpi file and follow instructions.

 ##Develop
 You are welcome to contribute!

-In order to build binary distribution you must have gradle (http://www.gradle.org) installed.
+In order to build binary distribution you must have <a href="http://www.gradle.org">gradle</a> installed.
 To build .xpi execute

     gradle xpi

+##Downloads
+All downloadable files are available on <a href="http://code.google.com/p/firetabs-extension/downloads/list">Google Code project page</a> (GitHub abandoned Downloads support for new projects).

 ##License
    Copyright 2013 sunlaud